uyuni-project/tetra/README.md

 Are you using `tetra` or even just reading this?
 Let's get in touch!

-    smoioli at suse dot de
+    moio at suse dot de

 ## License